AhmedFarrukh/DeepLearning-EdgeComputing/raspberry_pi_inference.md

 :::{.cell}
 The effect of quantization on the inference time of a model is dependent on the hardware environment, amongst other factors.
 Since quantization can be used to prepare deep learning models for deployment on edge devices, a comparison of the inference time of a model before and after quantization can be useful.

-In this notebook, we measure the inference times on a Raspberry Pi 4 with te objective of finding out the effectiveness of quantization in reducing inference time one edge devices.
+In this notebook, we measure the inference times on a Raspberry Pi 4 with the objective of finding out the effectiveness of quantization in reducing inference time on edge devices.
 :::

 :::{.cell}